mjjust31/Homework3/Password_Generator/README.md

 I found I don't understand how to connect anything, I had the beginning working before, and now I don't.
 I will have to study JavaScript and Web APIs over the weekend and try again for submission to hopefully increase the grade and so I don't fall too far behind everyone else.

 I am also working a tutor to understand the While Loop function.
 This way, the While Loops is executed until a certain condition is met so restrictions are placed on the user to generate the password.

+My password is coming back as undefined.
+I know this is from how I initialized the While loop, but I am having trouble now defining it within the function.
+I know this related to the code's scope, but I can't seem to piece this together.